Regret (horse): Background

 She was foaled at Harry Payne Whitney's Brookdale Farm in Lincroft, New Jersey.
-The filly was sired by Broomstick, the 1913-1915 leading sire inducted into the National Museum of Racing and Hall of Fame (son of Ben Brush, also inducted into the Hall of Fame).
+The mare was sired by Broomstick, the 1913-1915 leading sire inducted into the National Museum of Racing and Hall of Fame (son of Ben Brush, also inducted into the Hall of Fame).
 She was out of Jersey Lightning, who goes back to Longfellow through his Kentucky Derby-winning son, Riley.
 Regret was bred by owner Harry Payne Whitney.

 Racing career

-Trained by James G. Rowe, Sr., in 1914 Regret became the first of only four horses to ever win all three Saratoga Race Course events for two-year-olds: the Saratoga Special Stakes, Sanford Stakes and Hopeful Stakes.
+Trained by James G. Rowe Sr., in 1914 Regret became the first of only four horses to ever win all three Saratoga Race Course events for two-year-olds: the Saratoga Special Stakes, Sanford Stakes and Hopeful Stakes.
 Joining her would be Campfire (1916), Dehere (1993), and City Zip (2000).
 The following year, campaigning as a three-year-old, she won the 1915 Kentucky Derby, her first race as a three-year-old, and became the first filly of three to do so.
-Regret was also the first undefeated horse to win the Kentucky Derby, and had only three starts prior to the race (matched by Big Brown in 2008).
+Regret was also the first undefeated horse to win the Kentucky Derby, and had only three starts prior to the race (matched by Big Brown in 2008 and Justify in 2018).
 Regret was retrospectively named American Horse of the Year.

 1915 was the year of the Triple Crown fillies, as Rhine Maiden won the Preakness Stakes.
 Regret's owner had not entered her in that race.
 Not since 1915 has more than one Triple Crown race a year been won by a filly.